-KEC Beltline is a dual program for students with emotional impairments offering a high school diploma as well as preparing them for transitioning into the world of work.
+KEC Beltline serves students 9th grade through 26 years old.
+KEC Beltline is a dual program for students with persistent behavioral concerns offering a high school diploma as well as preparing them for transition into adult life and employment.

 KEC Oakleigh serves students K-8 who have significant emotional impairments and persistent behavioral concerns.
 The goal is to teach coping skills and strategies that will allow students to self-regulate their behaviors and transition back to their local school program.

-Lincoln Developmental Center is part of the Lincoln Campus continuum and serves students Kindergarten through age 26 whose needs are in the areas of severe multiple impairment, cognitive impairment, and Autism Spectrum Disorder.
-Programming includes speech, physical and occupational therapy as needed.
+Lincoln Developmental Center is part of the Lincoln Campus continuum and serves students Kindergarten through age 26 whose needs are in the areas of severe multiple impairment, cognitive impairment, and autism spectrum disorder.
+Lincoln Campus serves students from the northern, central and eastern sides of Kent County.

 Pine Grove serves students with special needs who have moderate to severe cognitive impairments, are severely multiply impaired, or have autism from Kindergarten through age 26.
-Pine Grove is part of the Lincoln Campus continuum.
+Pine Grove serves students from the south western side of Kent County.

 Paul Dymowski - Director of Center Programs